navigation bar

 About the Peregrine Project

-The state-endangered peregrine falcons residing atop Jersey City's 101 Hudson Street were first spotted by Tom H. Reid, Director of Property Management and Bob Barth, Property Manager for the building's previous owner, LCOR, several years ago.
-From inside New Jersey's tallest building overlooking the New York Harbor, the Statue of Liberty, and Manhattan's skyline, Tom and Bob often caught glimpses of the birds soaring by and catching prey.
+Adult perched above nestbox The state-endangered peregrine falcons residing atop Jersey City's 101 Hudson Street were first spotted by Tom H. Reid, Director of Property Management and Bob Barth, Property Manager for the building's previous owner, LCOR, more than 10 years ago.
+From inside New Jersey's once tallest building overlooking the New York Harbor, the Statue of Liberty, and Manhattan's skyline, Tom and Bob often caught glimpses of the birds soaring by and catching prey.

-After Tom saw a television program about peregrines and Peregrine falcon perched on roof efforts to reintroduce them in their home ranges, he suggested that Bob Barth contact the New Jersey DEP Division of Fish & Wildlife's Endangered and Nongame Species Program (ENSP) to get protection and help for the birds.
+After Tom saw a television program about peregrines and efforts to reintroduce them in their home ranges, he suggested that Bob Barth contact the New Jersey DEP Division of Fish & Wildlife's Endangered and Nongame Species Program (ENSP) to get protection and help for the birds.
 In response to their call, biologists placed a nest box on the roof of the building which the birds took to right away.

 The building's tenants were alerted to the birds' presence, and have acted as the stewards of their resident endangered species ever since.
-In 2000 the pair produced 2 young, and every year since has seen 3-4 chicks fledge.
-In 2005 four eggs were laid but only 3 hatched.
+In 2000 the pair produced 2 young, and every year since at least one, and usually 3-4, chicks fledge.

 Thanks to a grant from the Verizon Foundation, a webcam was successfully installed in 2001, providing an educational connection for the people of New Jersey and around the world to witness these amazing birds.
 (Please see the 2001 Image Gallery for more images of that year's successful nesting season.)